Realism Control One-step Diffusion for Real-World Image Super-Resolution: Abstract

 \section{Abstract}

 Pre-trained diffusion models have shown great potential in real-world image super-resolution (Real-ISR) tasks by enabling high-resolution reconstructions.
 While one-step diffusion (OSD) methods significantly improve efficiency compared to traditional multi-step approaches, they still have limitations in balancing fidelity and realism across diverse scenarios.
 Since the OSDs for SR are usually trained or distilled by a single timestep, they lack flexible control mechanisms to adaptively prioritize these competing objectives, which are inherently manageable in multi-step methods through adjusting sampling steps.
 To address this challenge, we propose a Realism Controlled One-step Diffusion (RCOD) framework for Real-ISR.
 RCOD provides a latent domain grouping strategy that enables explicit control over fidelity-realism trade-offs during the noise prediction phase with minimal training paradigm modifications and original training data.
 A degradation-aware sampling strategy is also introduced to align distillation regularization with the grouping strategy and enhance the controlling of trade-offs.
 Moreover, a visual prompt injection module is used to replace conventional text prompts with degradation-aware visual tokens, enhancing both restoration accuracy and semantic consistency.
 Our method achieves superior fidelity and perceptual quality while maintaining computational efficiency.
-Extensive experiments demonstrate that RCOD outperforms state-of-the-art OSD methods in both quantitative metrics and visual qualities, with flexible realism control capabilities in the inference stage.
-The code will be released.
+Extensive experiments demonstrate that RCOD outperforms state-of-the-art OSD methods quantitatively and visually, with flexible realism control capabilities in the inference stage.
+Code is available at \url{https://zongliang-wu.github.io/RCOD-SR}.